xsarahyu/atlantic-website/README.md

 # The Atlantic Website

 ### Description
-A fully responsive mock-up of the Atlantic homepage.
+A responsive replica of the Atlantic homepage.

 <img src="atlantic.png">